Kidnapping of Heinrich Kreipe: Aftermath

+Propaganda exploitation

+While SOE planned and executed the abduction, the Political Warfare Executive (PWE)—the clandestine British body responsible for psychological warfare—managed the subsequent propaganda campaign.
+The two organisations had operated separately since August 1941, when propaganda functions were removed from SOE and placed under Foreign Office control.

+Allied propaganda portrayed the kidnapping as a cover story for Kreipe's voluntary defection, suggesting he had fled to the Allies from disillusionment with the Nazi regime.
+This disinformation aimed to undermine confidence in the loyalty of senior German officers.
+The Germans did not publicly credit the defection narrative; however, the arrest of Kreipe's aide-de-camp and guards on suspicion of complicity suggests the operation succeeded in creating distrust within the garrison.

 Biographical works

-These events were portrayed in Moss's 1950 semi-autobiographical book Ill Met by Moonlight: The Abduction of General Kreipe.
+These events were portrayed in Moss's autobiographical book Ill Met by Moonlight: The Abduction of General Kreipe.
 In 1957, the book was turned into the film starring Dirk Bogarde, David Oxley and Marius Goring.
 Leigh Fermor and Psychoundakis also recounted their experiences in the respective biographical works Abducting a General: The Kreipe Operation and SOE in Crete and The Cretan Runner: His Story of the German Occupation.